-Mayor Keisha Lance Bottoms and Atlanta Police Chief Erika Shields made the announcement in a news conference Thursday at Atlanta Public Safety Headquarters.
+Mayor Keisha Lance Bottoms and Atlanta Police Chief Erika Shields made the announcement in a news conference on Thursday, March 21, at Atlanta Public Safety Headquarters.

 Channel 2's Dave Huddleston was in downtown Atlanta, where officials said that they hope re-examining the evidence will bring some closure to the victims' families.

 Over a two-year period from 1979 to 1981, at least 25 African-American children were killed in areas around Memorial Drive.
 Several other adults were killed around the same time.
 Thirty-one people were killed in total.

 Atlanta native Wayne Williams was convicted in the deaths of two adults in 1981.
 A police recruit heard the splash of a body hitting the Chattahoochee River, which led to Wayne Williams' arrest.
 It was the last body recovered in the case.

 Police also think he is responsible for at least 22 of the children's deaths, though he has never been tried for them.
 Williams has maintained he never murdered any children.

 On Thursday, Bottoms read out the names and ages of each of the victims before saying she hopes new DNA technology could erase any lingering doubt about who killed them.